paitiewfrance/paitiewfrance.github.io/tour-languedoc-roussillon-midi-pyrenee/hidden-treasure-of-pyrenee.md

 From the chevet, admire the beautifull view over Saint-Bertrand-de-Comminges and it's cathedral.

-Next, we will drive to the medieval village of Saint-Lizier, important stopover on the way to Saint Jacques de Compostela and also listed as one of the most beautifull village in France.
+Next, we will drive to the medieval village of Saint-Lizier, an important stopover on the way to Saint Jacques de Compostela and also listed as one of the most beautifull village in France.
 A former episcopal city, Saint-Lizier has preserved an important religious heritage from it's rich past.
 We will  wander it's cathedral, built in the 15th century and dominated by a Toulouse Gothic-style octogonal belfry and admire the sublime collection of Romanesque frescoe in the apse and north absidiole.
 Explore also the Romanesque cloisters with carved capital and take a pleasant wander along the narrow cobbled streets lined with old houses and visit the 17th century former bishop's palace ( Palais des Évêques), which today houses a museum of popular arts and traditions.

 Next, we will  drive to Foix, former capital of the historic County of Foix,  and admire it's stunning castle perched on a impressive crag.
 We will admire the 3 remaining towers, take a pleasant stroll around the castle and admire the splendid view offers over the town and the valley.